Skip to content

 Your first generated report probably won’t be perfect.
 That’s expected.
 Common adjustments:

-• “The metrics section should always lead with revenue, then orders, then NPS — in that order.”
+• “The metrics section should always lead with revenue, then orders, then NPS, in that order.”

 • “Blockers should include an estimated impact and a proposed resolution.”

-• “Add a ‘team shoutouts’ section — we use this for recognition.”
+• “Add a ‘team shoutouts’ section.
+We use this for recognition.”

 You can either modify the plugin directly (ask Claude to update it) or refine your prompt each time.
 For recurring adjustments, update the plugin so you don’t have to repeat yourself.